‘Irrational’ Rebellions Against Socialist Realism: Czech and Russian Variations on the Legend of Faust

 [6] Vladislav, Jan, ed.
 Václav Havel: Living in Truth.
 London: Faber and Faber, 1986. p.
 312.

 [7] Havel, Václav.
 Temptation.
 Trans.
 Marie Winn.
 New York: Grove Press, 1989. p.
-5. A 1991 production of Temptation directed by Jan Grossman, Havel’s former director from the Theatre on the Balustrade, gave the Institute an even more generic appearance by placing only several wooden chairs and a coat rack on the stage against a solid black backdrop.
+5. A 1991 production of Temptation directed by Jan Grossman, Havel’s former director from the Theater on the Balustrade, gave the Institute an even more generic appearance by placing only several wooden chairs and a coat rack on the stage against a solid black backdrop.

 [8] Ibid, 13.